pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 # Introduction

-The goal of this lab is to share with participants every details about how to build an automated threat detection and mitigation scenario.
+The goal of this lab is to share with participants every details about how to build an automated threat detection and mitigation SecureX Demo.

 This scenario is a complete **SecureX XDR demonstration**